Mary McNeight Presented For 3 Hours To A 6000+ Member Dog Trainer Organization On The Topic Of Service Dog Training

 The Service Dog Academy was recently featured on Fox’s National News Channel.
 Our head trainer was one of the dog teams shown during the program (see above image) and is the dog trainer Dan Springer is referring to at the end of the story.
 There was a longer piece that included our head trainer working with a diabetic detection service dog but was cut from the story due to election news.
 We are excited about this opportunity for media exposure so that we can start helping even more people!
 If you would like more information about our services please use the above categories to navigate our website and enter your questions into the corresponding pages.
 If you saw the interview and would like to make comments about it, we have provided a forum for you to do so on this page.

 The Service Dog Academy is an avid reader of the West Seattle Blog and has had the great fortune of being mentioned on it on numerous occasions.
-One of their stories covered our How To Train Your Own Diabetic Alert Dog Program and the other featured our Positively Trained Dog Flash Mob.
-That flashmob went on to win the The Association for Pet Dog Trainers, National Train your Dog Month campaign with The Most Creative Community Event!
+One of their stories covered the announcement of our How To Train Your Own Diabetic Alert Dog Program and its recent graduates in November 2011.

 You can hear about the first half of our owner Mary McNeight’s story on King 5’s television program Evening Magazine by watching it though this web link or clicking on the image above.